Siemens-Healthineers/K2s/addons/registry/README.md

 ## Access to registry

+The local registry is a single shared registry exposed inside the cluster as `k2s.registry.local`.
+When an extended node pushes to that endpoint, the image data is stored in the shared registry repository used by the registry instance, regardless of which node initiated the push.

+As a result, listing images from the local registry shows the shared registry catalog rather than per-node image ownership.

 ### Ingress

 In order to push container images to the local registry during `k2s image build -p` by using an ingress tagging must look like the following: